Jay North

-Jay North (born August 3, 1951) is an American actor.
-His career as a child actor began in the late 1950s with roles in eight TV series, two variety shows and three feature films.
-At age 7 he became a household name for his role as the well-meaning but mischievous Dennis Mitchell on the CBS situation comedy Dennis the Menace (1959–1963), based on the comic strip created by Hank Ketcham.
+Jay Waverly North Jr. (August 3, 1951 – April 6, 2025) was an American actor.
+His career as a child actor began in the late 1950s, and he went on to appear in eight TV series, two variety shows, and three feature films.
+At age seven, he became a household name for his role as the good-natured but mischievous Dennis Mitchell on the CBS situation comedy Dennis the Menace (1959–1963), based on the comic strip created by Hank Ketcham.

-As a teen North had roles in two Metro-Goldwyn-Mayer feature films: Zebra in the Kitchen and Maya.
-He also starred in the NBC television series adaptation of the latter film, also titled Maya.
-As an adult he turned to voice acting for animated television series, voicing the roles of Prince Turhan in the Arabian Knights segment of The Banana Splits Adventure Hour and a teenaged Bamm-Bamm Rubble on The Pebbles and Bamm-Bamm Show.
+As a teen, North had roles in two Metro-Goldwyn-Mayer feature films: Zebra in the Kitchen and Maya.
+He also starred in the NBC television series adaptation of the latter film.
+As an adult, he turned to voice acting for animated television series, voicing the roles of Prince Turhan in the Arabian Knights segment of The Banana Splits Adventure Hour and a teenaged Bamm-Bamm Rubble on The Pebbles and Bamm-Bamm Show.

-After leaving show business he disclosed the truth about the difficulties he dealt with as a child actor.
-He began working with fellow former child star Paul Petersen and the organization A Minor Consideration, using his own experiences as a child performer to counsel other children working in the entertainment industry.
+After leaving show business, North began working with fellow former child star Paul Petersen and the organization A Minor Consideration, using his experiences as a child performer to counsel other children working in the entertainment industry.